MuensterImagingNetwork/MINCourses_ImageAnalysis/docs/basic/reproducibleanalysis/introrepanalysis.md

 A pipeline is a sequential chain of image‑processing modules—each with explicit settings—that take raw images to final data tables.
 Good pipelines are:

-1. **Modular:** Break your workflow into logical steps (e.g., illumination correction → segmentation → measurement).
+1. **Modular:** Break your workflow into logical steps (e.g., image preprocessing → segmentation → measurement).
 2. **Configurable:** Expose key parameters (filter sizes, thresholds) so they can be tuned and logged.
 3. **Documented:** Store both the pipeline file and a human‑readable summary of versions, parameters, and test images.
 4. **Extensible:** Allow insertion of custom scripts or modules for novel analyses.